-Since 2004 the operating partnership has sold most of its natural gas production to a Williams entity (currently Williams Gas Marketing, Inc.) on a daily market price basis using a yearly contract that will continue through October 2011.
+Since 2004 the operating partnership has sold most of its natural gas production to a Williams entity (currently WPX Energy Marketing, LLC, a wholly owned subsidiary of WPX Energy, Inc.) on a daily market price basis using a yearly contract that will continue through October 2012.
 The operating partnership frequently reviews alternative gas purchasers.
-We believe that the loss of Williams by the operating partnership or the loss of any single customer would not have a material adverse effect on us due to alternative purchasers.
+We believe that the loss of Williams by the operating partnership or the loss of any single customer would not have a material adverse effect on us due to the availability of alternative purchasers.